ntodd/Monkeybot/README.md

 Deprecated Functionality
 ---

-Set yourself back
+Set yourself back\n
-===This command has been deprecated in favor of automatic status updating.
+===This command has been deprecated in favor of automatic status updating.\n
 ===To set your active status, use the /status command.

     /back